mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Emperor.
-The untimely assassination of Empress Nicholle 131 years prior to the Civil War had started a chain of events that unravelled the very fabric of Cleon’s Imperium and untethered the strands of duty and honor upon which it was built.
+The untimely assassination of Empress Nicholle 131 years prior to the Civil War had started a chain of events that unravelled the very fabric of Cleon's Imperium and untethered the strands of duty and honor upon which it was built.
 It was time for the Imperium to pay the consequences.